Sharply 2-transitive groups of finite Morley rank: Introduction

 \section{Introduction}

+A {\em Frobenius group} is a group $G$ together with a malnormal subgroup $B$, i.e.\ $B \cap B^g=\{1\}$ for all $g\in G\setminus B$; the group $B$ is called the {\em Frobenius complement}.
+A Frobenius group $G$ with Frobenius complement $B$ {\em splits} if there is a normal subgroup $N$, called the {\em Frobenius kernel}, such that $G=N\semi B$.
+All finite Frobenius groups split \cite{Fr01}; moreover the Frobenius kernel is nilpotent \cite{Th60}.
+This can be seen as a precursor to the Feit-Thompson theorem on the solubility of groups of odd order, which in turn is the starting point for the classification of the finite simple groups.
+As Tao has remarked, all known proofs of Frobenius' Theorem use group characters; removing character theory might lead to a new route to the classification of finite simple groups \cite{tao}.

+On the model-theoretic side, the classification of the finite simple groups has inspired Borovik's programme for the resolution of the {\em Algebraicity Conjecture} by Cherlin and Zilber, which asserts that a simple group of finite Morley rank should be an algebraic group over an algebraically closed field.
+This has been successful in case there is an infinite elementary abelian $2$-subgroup \cite{ABC}.
+However, since neither representation nor character theory are available in this context, there is no analogue of the Feit-Thompson Theorem, and there may well exist simple groups of finite Morley rank without involutions (the so-called {\em degenerate} case), which are impervious to Borovik's approach.

+The interest in the study of Frobenius groups of finite Morley rank is thus two-fold: On one hand, following Tao, one hopes to reproduce Frobenius' Theorem in this context, and to climb up the ladder to eventually eliminate degenerate simple groups of finite Morley rank (i.e.\ prove a finite Morley rank version of the Feit-Thompson Theorem); on the other hand one seeks to develop methods in the finite Morley rank context which might help to find a character-free proof of Frobenius' Theorem for finite groups.

-A {\em Frobenius group} is a group $G$ together with a malnormal subgroup $B$, i.e.\ $B \cap B^g=\{1\}$ for all $g\in G\setminus B$.
-These groups arise naturally from transitive non-regular permutation groups such that only $1$ fixes two distinct points, taking as $B$ is the stabiliser of a single point.
-Borovik and Nesin have conjectured that a Frobenius group of finite Morley rank splits, i.e.\ that there is a normal subgroup $N$ wth $G=N\rtimes B$, and moreover that $N$ is nilpotent.
+Frobenius groups arise naturally as transitive non-regular permutation groups such that only the identity fixes two distinct points, the Frobenius complement being the stabiliser of a single point.
+Borovik and Nesin have conjectured that a Frobenius group of finite Morley rank has a nilpotent Frobenius kernel (and in particular splits), see also \cite{CT2}.